mrlm-net/cfg/README.md

 We have specific handlers for Node.js based environments to allow you easilly manage environment variables mapping and also filesystem based configuratons.
 Those function are exported as part of `@mrlm/cfg/server` package and can be used as follows.

+###

+### Deepmerge function

+We have created our own naive implementation of deepmerge function, you can also use this package to achieve deep merge in your other apps.

 ## Contributing